zzzs/egg-artisan/README.md

 ## Features

 > `egg-artisan` provides a cli running mode for egg.
-In the root directory, you can do something by executing commands like `npm run artisan xxx`, such as manipulating database scripts, updating cache scripts, etc.
+In the root directory, you can do something by executing commands like `npm run artisan xxx`, such as operating file, manipulating database scripts, updating cache scripts, etc.

 `egg-artisan` based on [common-bin](https://github.com/node-modules/common-bin)(based on [yargs](https://github.com/yargs/yargs)), to provide more convenient usage, as detailed below.

 ## Usage

-`egg-artisan` requires cli file to be stored in `app/artisan`, as shown below, `clone.js`, `test.js`.
+`egg-artisan` requires cli file to be stored in `app/artisan`, as shown below, `test.js`, `clone.js`.

 ```
     egg-project
     ├── app
     │   ├── artisan
-    │   |   ├── clone.js
+    │   |   ├── test.js
-    │   |   └── test.js
+    │   |   └── clone.js
     │   ├── controller
     |   ├── router.js
     |   | ...